cylc/cylc-admin/docs/proposal-spawn-on-d.md

 In SoD retry number is safe as the task proxy doesn't disappear, it goes from failed to waiting on a clock trigger (see "tasks with nothing to spawn them" above).
-Submit number is a problem because finished tasks disappear from the pool immediately.
+Submit number is a problem because finished tasks disappear from the pool immediately (so the task proxy can't store it).

-Note **this does not work correctly in SoS!** - if you have to insert a task before triggering it, the submit number resets to one and the older job logs will get clobbered.
-(This is the "housekeeping" problem mentioned below).
+Note **this does not work correctly in SoS!**.
+Inserted tasks get the right submit numbers via DB look-up, but their spawned next-cycle instances (which are needed if you want to achieve reflow) start at submit number one again and clobber the old jobs logs.

-#### Options

-Firstly, is submit number ever needed by workflow or job logic is it?
-If its only purpose is to record what happened and avoid clobbering job logs then **can we just get the previous value from disk, and increment it, when the job script is written?**

-Otherwise:
-- Remember submit numbers for all tasks that have triggered so far?
-  - implies the usual housekeeping problem in cycling workflows
-  - only effective before the info gets housekept (any historical task can be triggered, in principle)
+To get this right (in SoS or SoD) we would need to either:
-- Ask the DB every time a task is spawned?
+- look up submit number every time a task is spawned, OR
-  - no houskeeping, but IO
-- Cache the info in memory for some time, but ask the DB if not found in the cache?
-  - still requires asking the DB at every initial job submit (it won't be in the cache then, and we can't know it is the initial submit) ... which is most of the time
+- **get it from the job log dir before writing the job script?**

+A completely in-memory solution is not feasible without remembering the entire run history (and that's what the DB is for).
+Using the log directory may be best - it's simple, and we have to go to disk at that point anyway.

 ### Restart